airbrake/airbrake-ios/README.markdown

 - SIGSEGV
 - SIGTRAP

 The HTNotifier class is the primary class you will interact with while using the notifier.
-All of its methods and properties, along with the HTNotifierDelegate protocol are documented in HTNotifier.h.
-Please read through the header file for a complete reference of the library.
+All of its methods and properties, along with the HTNotifierDelegate protocol are documented in their headers.
+Please read through the header files for a complete reference of the library.
 For quick reference and examples, read the sections below.

 In order for the call stack to be properly symbolicated at the time of a crash, applications built with the notifier should not be stripped of their symbol information at compile time.
 If these settings are not set as  recommended, frames from your binary will be displayed as hex return addresses instead of readable strings.
 These hex return addresses can be symbolicated using `atos`.
 More information about symbolication and these build settings can be found at [http://developer.apple.com/tools/xcode/symbolizingcrashdumps.html](http://developer.apple.com/tools/xcode/symbolizingcrashdumps.html) Here are the settings that control code stripping: